Fikayomi31/low-level_programming/0x1-variables_if_else_while/README.md

 8. program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9. program that prints all possible combinations of single-digit numbers followed by , and space
 10. program that prints all possible different combinations of two digits.
+11. program that prints all possible different combinations of three digits.
+12. program that prints all possible combinations of two two-digit numbers.